Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

+So far a `DiGraph` has been enough, because in our small example each pair of nodes was connected by at most one edge per direction.
+Real street data is messier: occasionally two separate road segments connect the same pair of intersections in the same direction — for instance a short direct link and a longer parallel stretch of the same street.
+A `DiGraph` keeps only one edge per direction between a given pair of nodes, so the second segment would silently overwrite the first and disappear from the network.
+To keep every segment, we use `nx.MultiDiGraph()`, which allows several edges between the same pair of nodes in the same direction.

 Let's start by creating a function called `gdf_to_directed_graph()` which works mostly in a similar manner as our previous function `gdf_to_graph()` but with a few important tweaks that allows us to take into consideration the directionality:

 ```python